Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 We have made some serious improvements to the usability of key features for BSR, but we are not quite finished yet.
 These are only the first steps toward a larger goal, namely, making block sparse layouts a first class technique for accelerating transformer workflows.
-With PyTorch 2.1 coming out it is a good time to take stock of where we are at, and we have come a long way, but there is plenty of work left to do.
-In the coming months we hope to improve on these kernels and add more.
+With PyTorch 2.1 coming out, it is a good time to take stock of where we are at, and we have come a long way, but there is plenty of work left to do.
+We hope to improve on these kernels and add more in the upcoming months.
 We also are working to enable pathways such that masking behavior for gradients can be accessed without writing a custom autograd function or module.